haxsaw/actuator/README.md

                                                               nics=[ctxt.infra.net])))
 ```

-The keyword args used in creating the MultiComponentGroup become the attributes of the instances of the group; hence the following expressions are fine:
+The keyword args used in creating the ComponentGroup become the attributes of the instances of the group; hence the following expressions are fine:

 ```python
 >>> inst3 = MultipleGroups("three")